MetaCell/salk-interactive-atlas/applications/workspaces/README.md

 # Make the cloudharness application configuration available on your local machine
 cp the deployment/helm/values.yaml to /opt/cloudharness/resources/alvalues.yaml

+# create (if not exists) you local persistent folder
+mkdir applications/workspaces/backend/persistent
 ```

 you can use the default python django debug configuration or a custom one.